qijianpeng/awesome-edge-computing/README.md

   and applications, in the current approach, are managed as one single Kubernetes cluster.
 A native Kubernetes cluster can be easily converted to a SuperEdge cluster.

+- [wasmCloud](https://wasmcloud.dev/): wasmCloud is a distributed platform for writing portable business logic that can run anywhere from the edge to the cloud.
+Secure by default, wasmCloud aims to strip wasteful boilerplate from the developer experience and return joy to the act of building distributed applications.

+- [WasmEdge Runtime](https://wasmedge.org/): WasmEdge (previously known as SSVM) is a lightweight, high-performance, and extensible WebAssembly runtime for cloud native, edge, and decentralized applications.
+It is the fastest Wasm VM today.
+WasmEdge is an official sandbox project hosted by the CNCF.
+Its use cases include serverless apps, embedded functions, microservices, smart contracts, and IoT devices.

 - [WSO2-IoT Server](https://wso2.com/iot): An extension of the popular
   open-source enterprise service-oriented integration platform WSO2 server that